 In addition, organisations which promote and live by their values can enjoy the returns of a more motivated and committed workforce.
 Just over half (52%) of the 2,000 employees surveyed agreed that their organisation’s values positively influence behaviour at work.

 But, it seems there is a big gap between the high proportion of employees who have respect for the role of organisational values, and the minimal proportion who have a good awareness of them.
-It also seems that organisations could do a lot to ‘walk their talk’ and make sure that unethical employees are properly dealt with.
+Organisations could do much more to ‘walk their talk’ and take proper action against unethical employees.

 Another way of finding out more about your employees’ awareness, understanding and respect for organisational values and whether there is a good match between individual and organisation values is by using our Employee Attitude and Commitment Survey, a research-based survey which looks at a range of criteria associated with employee engagement.